opencitations/heritrace/README.md

 Key configuration elements:

+* `target`: Contains the targeting information
-* `class`: The RDF class being configured (e.g., fabio:JournalArticle)
+  * `class`: The target RDF class URI
+  * `shape`: The target SHACL shape URI (optional)
-* `priority`: Numeric priority value for this class (lower values take precedence)
+* `priority`: Numeric priority value for this entity type (lower values take precedence)
-* `shouldBeDisplayed`: Whether this class should be shown in the interface
+* `shouldBeDisplayed`: Whether this entity type should be shown in the interface
-* `displayName`: Human-readable name for the class
+* `displayName`: Human-readable name for the entity type
-* `fetchUriDisplay`: SPARQL query to generate a display string for entities of this class
+* `fetchUriDisplay`: SPARQL query to generate a display string for entities of this type
 * `similarity_properties`: A list of property URIs used to identify potentially similar entities.
-These properties are considered key characteristics for determining if two entities of the same class might be duplicates or closely related.
+These properties are considered key characteristics for determining if two entities of the same type might be duplicates or closely related.
 For example, for a `Book`, this might include the title and identifiers.
-* `displayProperties`: List of properties to display for this class
+* `displayProperties`: List of properties to display for this entity type
   * `property`: The RDF property URI
   * `displayName`: Label shown in the interface
   * `shouldBeDisplayed`: Whether to show the property